 Post A Comment

 Make some good friends in jail?
-Do you want to throw a shout out to somebody you met in jail?
+Do you want to send a message to somebody you met in jail?
 Then send them a message by posting a comment below.

-Throw a shoutout to people locked up at Uintah County Jail
+Send a message to people incarcerated at Uintah County Jail

 Return To Main Menu